 •Instances can have different graphical properties: when this selection is enabled, changing the graphical properties of an instance does not apply the change to every instance of the element.

-•Show in child diagrams: when this option is set, the connector will be shown on the sub-diagram level when it is connected to a diagram element.
+•Show in child diagrams: when this option is set, the connector will be shown on the sub-diagram level when it is not connected to a diagram element.
 This option is not possible if the check box "Relation (multiple occurrences)" has been selected.

 The element hierarchies can be used, for example, to model the structure of the process.
 The element hierarchies are visible in sub-tabs of the Processes tab in QPR Portal.
 In case the model containing the custom hierarchy is a base model, the hierarchy is published if a process step that is a part of the hierarchy is published.
 The "Custom hierarchies" list shows all the custom hierarchies in the model.
 The list is used to define element hierarchy behavior for the process step type.
 The list contains four parts: